-- 4.4.2 Developer has represented that an initial anchor tenant for the Project will be an existing, well-established and properly-licensed commercial cannabis business that has submitted a letter of intent to Developer stating the terms of a proposed lease.
-In reliance on Developer's representation, City's approval of this Agreement is conditioned on an existing, well-established, reputable and properly-licensed anchor tenant occupying a substantial square footage of the Project for at least the first five years of operations.
-After such five-year period, the City Manager shall exercise reasonable discretion to determine if an anchor tenant is materially similar to the initial proposal for purposes of this subsection and shall have the authority (but not the obligation) to present any proposed alternative anchor tenant to the Council for approval prior to occupancy by such tenant. - 4.5 Obtaining and Maintaining Required Licenses.
-Developer shall require, warrant and ensure that all subtenants, lessees, and owners of any portion of the Site, as the case may be, at all times comply fully with all existing and future local rules (pursuant to the Carson Municipal Code) and all existing and future State rules applicable to commercial cannabis activities on the Site and shall ensure such compliance by all of Developer's employees, contractors, vendors, and members of the public invited or allowed access to the Site. - 4.5.1 Developer shall require that all subtenants, lessees, and owners of any portion of the Site, as the case may be, promptly apply for and obtain all State and City licenses required for activities on the Site. - 4.5.2 All commercial cannabis operation permit applicants seeking to establish a commercial cannabis operation at the Site shall be prescreened by Developer to ensure compliance with State laws and the Carson Municipal Code, including Chapter 15 of Article VI of the Carson Municipal Code.
+4.6 Obtaining and Maintaining Required Licenses.
+Developer shall require, warrant and ensure that all subtenants, lessees, and owners of any portion of the Site, as the case may be, at all times comply fully with all existing and future local rules (pursuant to the Carson Municipal Code) and all existing and future State rules applicable to commercial cannabis activities on the Site and shall ensure such compliance by all of Developer's employees, contractors, vendors, and members of the public invited or allowed access to the Site.

+4.6.1 Developer shall require that all subtenants, lessees, and owners of any portion of the Site, as the case may be, promptly apply for and obtain all State and City licenses required for activities on the Site.

+4.6.2 All commercial cannabis operation permit applicants seeking to establish a commercial cannabis operation at the Site shall be prescreened by Developer to ensure compliance with State laws and the Carson Municipal Code, including Chapter 15 of Article VI of the Carson Municipal Code.
 No commercial cannabis operation permit shall be issued by the City and become effective unless and until: (a) Developer has prescreened the applicant and submitted its approval in writing to the City, and (b) City has determined that the applicant and application meets all requirements of the Carson Municipal Code.
-City's determination and issuance of the operation permit and business license shall be done administratively and the application may be approved administratively by the Director without further action or review of the City Council or the Cannabis Permit Committee (as understood by Chapter 15 of Article VI of the Carson Municipal Code) within a reasonable amount of time after the application is submitted to the City.
-If the Director is unable to make the findings and determinations prerequisite to the granting of approval pursuant to this Section, the application shall be denied in writing with the reasons for any denial specified.
-The application fee shall be a reasonable fee to cover the City's actual cost of reviewing the application.
+City's determination shall be done administratively and the application may be approved administratively by the Director without further action or review of the City Council or the Carson Municipal Code).
+If the Director is unable to make the findings and determination shall be denied.

-- 4.6 Renewal of Permits.
-The process described in Section 4.5 shall also govern the annual renewal of commercial cannabis operation permits. - 4.7 Revocation and/or Suspension of Commercial Cannabis Operation Permits.
+4.7 Renewal of Permits.
+The process described in Section 4.6 shall also govern the annual renewal of commercial cannabis operation permits.

+4.8 Revocation and/or Suspension of Commercial Cannabis Operation Permits.
 Any commercial cannabis operation permit for any commercial cannabis activity at the Site may be revoked or suspended by the City Council, pursuant to written findings (made by adopted resolution after a public hearing held at a public meeting of the City Council) of any material violation of applicable State law or State rules, or of any material violation of Chapter 15 of Article VI of the Carson Municipal Code, or of any material violation of this Agreement (a material violation of this Agreement expressly includes, but is not limited to, failure to fully comply with any and all financial obligations owed to City pursuant to this Agreement), provided that at least thirty (30) days' written notice has been provided to the permit holder to cure the alleged violation.
 Such notice to cure does not preclude assessment by City of applicable financial penalties or interest.
 The permit holder shall have the right at the public hearing to present evidence to demonstrate that it is not in violation and to rebut any evidence.
-Conditions (if any) of suspension or revocation are at the reasonable discretion of the City Council and may include, but are not limited to, a prohibition on all owners, operators, managers and employees of the suspended or revoked commercial cannabis operation from operating within the City for a period of time set forth in writing and/or a requirement (when operations may resume, if at all, pursuant to the City Council's determination) for the holder of the suspended or revoked permit to resubmit an application for a commercial cannabis operation permit pursuant to the requirements of Chapter 15 of Article VI of the Carson Municipal Code.
+Conditions (if any) of suspension or revocation are at the discretion of the City Council and may include, but are not limited to, a prohibition on all owners, operators, managers and employees of the suspended or revoked commercial cannabis operation from operating within the City for a period of time set forth in writing and/or a requirement (when operations may resume, if at all, pursuant to the City Council's determination) for the holder of the suspended or revoked permit to resubmit an application for a commercial cannabis operation permit pursuant to the requirements of Chapter 15 of Article VI of the Carson Municipal Code.